awsdocs/amazon-appstream2-developer-guide/doc_source/web-browser-user.md

 1. If you received a welcome email that notifies you to start accessing your apps using AppStream 2\.0, open the email, and then click the **Login page** link\.

-1. In the AppStream 2\.0 sign\-in page, enter your email address and the temporary password that was provided in the email, and then choose **Log in**\.
+1. Enter your email address and the temporary password that was provided in the email, and then choose **Log in**\.

 1. When prompted, enter a new password, confirm it, and then choose **Set Password**\.